Cameron White: Indian Premier League

-2011

-In the fourth season, White was bought by Deccan Chargers for US$1.1 million.
-He became the 2nd highest paid Australian in the IPL, behind David Hussey.
-He was named Vice Captain of the Deccan Chargers, with Kumar Sangakkara captain of the side.

-2012 – Return to form

-In the fifth season, White captained the Chargers for the first match against the Chennai Super Kings, with regular captain Kumar Sangakkara on international duties.
-White scored his first fifty in the IPL against Pune Warriors India, batting at No. 3.
-White scored a further 4 half-centuries for the Chargers, ending the season with the second most runs for the Chargers; 479 runs with an average of 43.54, and a strike rate of 149.68, with a high score of 78 from 13 innings.
+In the 2011 Indian Premier League season, White was bought by Deccan Chargers for US$1.1 million, becoming the second highest paid Australian in the IPL, behind David Hussey.
+He was named vice-captain.
+During the following season, White captained the side for the first match with regular captain Kumar Sangakkara on international duty.
+He scored his first IPL fifty against Pune Warriors India, before scoring another four half-centuries, ending the season as the team's second highest run scorer with 479 runs with an batting average of 43.54, a strike rate of 149.68, and a highest score of 78 runs.
 He also captained the Chargers in a further 2 matches.

-2013 – Sunrisers Hyderabad

-After the termination of the Deccan Chargers, he was retained by the new franchise, Sunrisers Hyderabad, captaining the team when Kumar Sangakkara was not selected in the playing XI.
-White made 209 runs, averaging 17.41 with a strike rate of 109.42.
+The Deccan was terminated in October 2012, but White was retained by the replacement franchise, Sunrisers Hyderabad, captaining the team when Sangakkara was not selected.
+He scored 209 runs, averaging 17.41 with a strike rate of 109.42.